Gray135/customer-engagement-strategy/README.md

-# Customer Engagement Strategy — Excel Project
+# Customer Engagement Strategy

-Simulating a real-world CS Ops decision model using Excel — from data cleaning to engagement strategy.
+Simulating a real-world CS Ops decision model using Excel: from data cleaning to engagement strategy.

 ---
-## Overview
+## Goal:

-This Excel-based project simulates how a Customer Success Operations Analyst might structure customer engagement data into a repeatable decision-making model.
-I plan to expand this logic into SQL and Power BI to scale the insights and compare tooling approaches.

-I built this project in Excel to deepen my understanding of **engagement strategy logic** and how tools like Gainsight structure decision models.
-My goal was to mimic part of a CS Ops workflow — from data cleaning to segmentation to action recommendations — using only Excel.
+Simulate a real-world Customer Success Operations (CS Ops) decision model that flags at-risk customers, segments by engagement level, and recommends next actions.

+This project started in Excel using formulas and match keys, then expanded into SQL views to make the model scalable and BI-ready.
+It reflects how CS Ops teams use structured logic (similar to Gainsight) to guide retention and engagement strategies.

 ---

-## Who Should View This Project

-This project is relevant for:

-- Hiring managers evaluating CX Analyst or CS Ops candidates
-- Recruiters seeking Excel-based workflow experience
-- Teams who still rely on logic-driven decision tools in the absence of full automation or predictive models
+## Business Problem

+Customer Success teams often need to decide:
+- Which customers are **at risk**?
+- How should we **prioritize outreach**?
+- What is the **next best action** for each customer?
 ---

 ## Business Goal